jimishol/cholidean-harmony-structure/README.md

     M.shellHost          = "localhost"   -- TCP host for control commands
     M.shellPort          = 9800          -- TCP port for control commands
     ```
+**💡 Tip — Clearing lingering notes (MIDIport only)**

+With the MIDIport backend, if you suddenly change songs, any notes still active from the previous song will keep their status until cleared — even though they’re not heard.
+The active notes list is only cleared automatically when you restart the current song (Backtab) or move to the next song (Enter).
+There’s no separate “clear” button — so if you interrupt the player, press one of these keys to reset the list.

 🔧 Future Improvement